-The NOC Trilogy by Nicholas Anderson
+The NOC Series by Nicholas Anderson

 An intelligence officer proudly working for Queen and Country discovers everything he believed in is a lie.